davidhuk/david-harris-mp2/README.md

 <h1 align="center">David Harris - Milestone Project 2</h1>

-The aim of this project is to build a fully interactive front-end only website using the skills that I have learnt with HTML, CSS & JavaScript.
+The aim of this project is to build a fully interactive front-end only website using the skills that I have learnt with HTML, CSS, JavaScript & BootStrap.
 I will be building a memory based visual card game.
 The purpose of the game is firstly to be a fun and enjoyable game but to also be used for education for younger children.
 The game will be designed with the view to aid in early learning and development for younger children.

 ## User Experience (UX)